JawadAliAI/ProWellAvatar/DEPLOY.md

 ## 🧪 Testing After Deployment

-1. Open your deployed URL (e.g., `https://healbot-avatar.onrender.com`)
+1. Open your frontend URL: `https://prowellavatarfront.onrender.com`
-2. The frontend should load.
+2. The frontend should load and connect to the backend at `https://prowellavatarback.onrender.com`.
 3. Send a message.
-The backend should process it using `edge-tts` and return the audio and animation.
+The backend should process it using `edge-tts` and local `vosk` STT.

 ## 🆘 Troubleshooting

 - **Build Fails**: Check the logs.
 Ensure `render-build.sh` is running correctly.
 - **Audio Issues**: If TTS fails, check if `edge-tts` is working.
-The logs will show python errors.
-- **Connection Refused**: Ensure the port matches the environment variable.
+- **Microphone Issues**: Ensure you have allowed microphone access in the browser.